jasonmanesis/Satellite-Imagery-Datasets-Containing-Ships/README.md

 * Dataset Link: https://www.iuii.ua.es/datasets/masati/

 ### DIOR(object Detection In Optical Remote sensing images)
-* DIOR consists of 23463 optimal remote sensing images and 192472 object instances that are manually labeled with axis‐aligned bounding boxes, covered by 20 common object categories.
+* DIOR consists of 23463 optical remote sensing images and 192472 object instances that are manually labeled with axis‐aligned bounding boxes, covered by 20 common object categories.
 * The size of images in the dataset is 800×800 pixels and the spatial resolutions range from 0.5m to 30m.
 * The above images acquired from Google Earth.
 * The 2702 of the 23463 images contain ~63000 ship instances.